Garden Checklist for Autumn

 Sowing and Planting

-Autumn is a great time to sow hardy annual seeds like scabiosa, cornflowers, and ammi, as well as plant bulbs like daffodils and tulips.
+Begin sowing hardy annual seeds like scabiosa, cornflowers, and ammi, as well as planting bulbs like daffodils and tulips.
 The latter can be planted in either flower borders or pots.

 ~